mizma/flatbox/firmwares_atmega32u4/LUFA/README.md

 - Select Arduino Leonardo (LUFA) as your board type (Pro-Micro is a compatible board to Leonardo)
 - Upload the code and Have Fun

+### How to upload

+When you reflash AVR boards with USB HID device software, Arduino IDE cannot automatically reset and flash the software.
+You will need to press reset button on the AVR board (SW_RST1 on Flatbox ACR) to put it into Bootloader mode to reflash.
+When you use Sparkfun Qwiik ProMicro 5V, you will need to double-click the reset button to put it into Bootloader.

+I recommend setting up VSCode Arduino plugin.
+If you open this directory with VSCode, it is already set up so all you need to do is run Arduino: Verify from the command pallet.
+The .hex file will be created in the Build folder.

+Take the .hex file and use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to flash the .hex file.

+In QMK Toolbox, Press OPEN and select the .hex file you just created, (or just use the one in the repository).
+Select ATMega32U4 from the dropdown menu at the top right corner.
+Click the Reset button on the Pro-Micro (Double-Click on Qwiik ProMicro USB-C variant).
+When you see the "Caterina device connected (usbser): ~~~" text, press Flash button.

+This method, while requires extra software setups, is more reliable than trying to time the Reset while Arduino IDE is doing it's thing...

 ## Pinout

 Configurable in the .ino